-Universal Performance Appraisal (UPA) Date - this procedure allows locations (that elect to do so) to implement a UPA date for planning for and appraising employee performance annually.
+Universal Performance Appraisal (UPA) Date - this agency procedure will allow locations (that elect to do so) to implement a UPA date for planning for and appraising employee performance annually.
 Each location that elects to do so must document a UPA date in writing.
 A list of locations using the UPA date option will be submitted in writing to OHR.
 The date of the UPA will be used every year until rescinded in writing and all annual performance appraisals will be completed by that date.
-The college will ensure that the previously established performance review date will be maintained.
+The agency will ensure that the previously established performance review date will be maintained.